Local and global survival for infections with recovery: Local survival

-With the above lemmas we can conclude the proof of Theorem~\ref{t:local_survival}. \begin{proof}[Proof of Theorem~\ref{t:local_survival}] We begin by setting the stage in order to apply Theorem~\ref{t:lipschitz}.
+We now proceed with the proof of Theorem~\ref{t:local_survival}.
+Notice that it suffices to conclude that~\eqref{eq:local_survival} holds for the graphical construction introduced above. \begin{proof}[Proof of Theorem~\ref{t:local_survival}] We begin by setting the stage in order to apply Theorem~\ref{t:lipschitz}.
 Consider the event $E$ restricted to the super cell $(i,\tau)$ defined by

 Notice that, straightforward from the definition of good and acceptable cells, we obtain that the event $E(i, \tau)$ is restricted to the super cell $(i,\tau)$ with $\eta= 4d+4$.
 If $(i,\tau) = (0,0)$, we write simply $E=E(0,0)$.
 Set $\epsilon = \frac{1}{2}$ and fix the ratio $\beta/\ell^{2}$ small enough in a way that~\eqref{eq:condition_omega} is verified for $\omega = 2\eta+1 = 8d+9$.
 Assume furthermore that $\ell$ is large enough so that Lemmas~\ref{lemma:trigger_lipschitz_surface_1} and~\ref{lemma:trigger_lipschitz_surface_2} hold.
 By possibly increasing the value of $\ell$ and choosing $\lambda$ sufficiently small (depending on $\ell$), we obtain $ \P^{\lambda}_{\frac{\rho}{2}}[E^{c}] \leq e^{-\alpha_{0}}, $ which implies